czbiohub-sf/MIDAS/docs/advanced_topics.rst

 --------------------------------

 Both single-sample and across-samples pileup are parallelized on the unit of chunk of sites, which is indexed by <species_id, chunk_id>.
-Only when all chunks from the same species finished processing, chunk-level pileup results will merged into species-level pileup result.
+When all chunks from the same species finish processing, then chunk-level pileup results will merged into species-level pileup result.

 This implementation makes population SNV analysis across thousands of samples possible.
 To compute the population SNV for one chunk, all the pileup results of corresponding sites across all the samples need to be read into memory.